 Budget restrictions often put backup solutions under scrutiny but can you really put a price on your entire company’s Salesforce data?
 The benefits of Salesforce data backup go beyond just mitigating risks, arguing a business case for backup.

-In 2016, a single data center outage cost businesses up to $2.4 million dollars, showing the critical role Salesforce data backup plays in your business.
+Data center outages can cost businesses millions of dollars, showing the critical role Salesforce data backup plays in your business.
 It’s not just about worst-case scenarios; minor data losses can disrupt operations and waste valuable time.
 Losing metadata also means losing significant development effort and potentially causing even more data loss.

 Proper data management helps avoid the financial impacts of data loss, including compliance breaches with fines up to 10 million euros for GDPR violations.
 Resources spent on disaster recovery and the reputational damage from lost customer trust can be costly.

-With 93% of companies who suffer a major data loss without a disaster recovery plan being out of business within 1 year, safeguarding your Salesforce data is truly essential.
+With 93% of companies who suffer a major data loss without a disaster recovery plan going out of business within 1 year, safeguarding your Salesforce data is truly essential.

 Data Export and Loader

 Salesforce also offers a Data Export feature to export data, allowing you to schedule automated exports.
-But, this can only be done weekly at most, meaning any changes made within that week could be lost if you needed to restore it from a backup.
+Data Export runs weekly at most, meaning any changes made within that week could be lost if you needed to restore it from a backup.
 This gap can be critical, especially for organizations that handle large volumes of data daily.

 As the name states, Data Export only extracts the data, delivering it in CSV files.
 By ignoring the metadata from your org, it doesn’t allow you to restore it to its exact state before any data loss or corruption occurred.
 Similarly, restoring your data using CSV files is very time-consuming and error-prone, often even leading to data integrity issues like mismatched relationships and missing references.
 This lacks crucial aspects of a suitable backup solution, failing on many needed factors.